 For example, if a T-shirt is available in three different sizes and four different colours (3x4=12), so each possible variation has become a Variant Choice:

 If you have a Product with a lot of Variants, such as a T-shirt in 8 different sizes, 12 different colour choices for the sleeves and collar and another 12 different colour choices for the main body of the shirt, that equals 1,152 different Variants (8x12x12=1152).
 If you were able to upload that Product and it’s Variants to your EKM online shop, you would notice that the Product Page load slowly.
 This is because as a Product Page loads - and if the Product has Variants - the system has to calculate all of the possible permutations of the Variants.

 We recommend that before you start adding Variants onto your Products, you calculate the number of Variants on each to ensure that you don't negatively affect the Product Page.
-To do this, simply multiply the number of Variant Choices by each other - the total is the amount of possible Variants that the Product has.
+To do this, simply multiply the number of Variant Choices by each other - the total is the number of possible Variants that the Product has.
 For example:

 A T-shirt with 5 different sizes and 46 different colours has 230 Variant Combinations (5x46=230).

 A T-shirt available in 5 sizes with 10 different colour choices for the sleeves, 10 colour choices for the body has 500 Product Variants (5x10x10=500).

 [remember] We recommend that to ensure optimum page loading speed and thus a good user experience, that you limit your Products to having no more than 250 Variants each.
 If you have a Product with a lot of Variants, you need to divide it up and make it into two or more Products.[/remember]

 For example, the T-shirt with 500 Product Variants mentioned above would need to be divided into four separate Products, so to do this, we would look at what the colours on offer:

 Red, blue, yellow, grey, green, pink, black, white, brown, cream